tulantran/UCSC-NSSS-Winter26-PreComp/README.md

 ```
 sbatch hpl.cmd
 ```
 We will compare the output file to your provided result hpl.out.
+All steps below with a * must be included in your bash script.
 For our convenience, please have the outputted hpl result be named validateHPL.out.
 If there are issues with this message @ttttt on discord.

 # Step 1 - ssh onto Hummingbird